juanmirod/juanmirod.github.io/_fiction/2025-11-26-real-democracy.markdown

 They sat in a room that had probably hosted a thousand union meetings, drinking coffee from a machine that had seen better decades.

 "So you want to make democracy more complicated," Teresa said.
-She wasn't asking a question.
-She was issuing a challenge.

 "I want to make it more fair."